PistonDevelopers/glfw-rs/README.md

 # glfw-rs

-*Warning: these bindings are currently in development and may be incomplete, out of date or error-prone.*
+*Warning: these bindings are currently in development and may be incomplete, out of date or error-prone.
+Please let me know if you have any problems and I'll do my best to resolve them. :)*

 GLFW3 bindings for Rust.
 Based on alegalle's [rust_glfw](https://github.com/alegalle/rust_glfw) bindings but heavily modified to work with the latest development versions of [GLFW](https://github.com/elmindreda/glfw) and [Rust](https://github.com/mozilla/rust).